fNIRS/snirf/GOVERNMENT.md

 The meeting should result in the authorship of a brief report.

 **Section 5.** Steering Committee Reports.
-The Steering Committee must author a brief report following each of its required biannaual meetings.
+The Steering Committee must author a brief report following each of its required biannual meetings.
 This report must document the actions and considerations of the committee, and must be archived and disseminated via the GitHub repository.
 The report must include the names of the Steering Committee's members.

 **Section 6.** GitHub Repository Role.
 Steering Committee members must have the role of `Admin` on the GitHub repository.